HotswapProjects/HotswapAgent/plugin/hotswap-agent-hibernate-plugin/README.md

 Hibernate plugin
 ================
 Reload Hibernate EntityManagerFactory / SessionFactory after entity class definition/change.
+Clear Hibernate Validator reflection caches stored in `BeanMetaDataManager` and `AnnotationMetaDataProvider` classes.

 The plugin hooks for initialization into `org.hibernate.ejb.HibernatePersistence` (for EJB 3.0) or `org.hibernate.cfg.Configuration` (for plain Hibernate) to wrap `javax.persistence.EntityManagerFactory` or